hsjobeki/nix-types/README.md

 -- └── there are multiple dynamic entries.
 The keys of `version` mapping to a Derivation each.
 ~~~

+The above type is demonstrated in a concrete value.

 ~~~nix
 {
   "foo" = 1;